MuhammadHassanBashir/PROBELM-SOLVING-NOTES-RECORD/README.md

     One-time setup	Yes	No
     Continuous support	No	Yes
     In essence, Init Containers prepare the environment, while Sidecars extend and support the main application.

+## Facing issue that cloudrun is not running the container

+  Remember, always configure the container to listen on the same port that the application expects traffic.
+I faced an issue where my application was running on port 8000, but I mistakenly opened port 8080.
+As a result, Cloud Run was sending traffic to port 8080, receiving no response, and failing repeatedly.
+To avoid this, always ensure the container's listening port matches the application's expected port